bitcoinops/bitcoinops.github.io/_topics/en/adaptor-signatures.md

   schemes such as [MuSig][topic musig] to allow the published signature to look like a single-party signature, enhancing privacy and efficiency.
-This is also possible in ECDSA but it requires additional security assumptions and relatively novel algorithms.
+This is also possible in ECDSA but it requires novel algorithms that are either comparatively slow or require additional security assumptions.
 Instead, an [alternative scheme][otves] for adaptor signatures exists for Bitcoin that uses 2-of-2 `OP_CHECKSIG` multisig;
   this is less efficient and possibly less private---but arguably simpler and safer than multiparty ECDSA.